 A History of Wine and Vine

 However, it is known that by 7000 BC, cultivated vines grew in the region of Mount Ararat and Asia Minor.
-Successive civilizations continued to evolve in the process of cultivating and producing, and storing wine.
-Irrigation systems created by the Sumerians around 3500 BC., helped water the vineyards of Mesopotamia and other arid lands.
+Successive civilizations continued to evolve in the process of cultivating and producing and storing wine.
+Irrigation systems were created by the Sumerians around 3500 BC.
+Helped water the vineyards of Mesopotamia and other arid lands.
 The Assyrians, Babylonians, and Egyptians continued the trend.

 Although the Egyptians preferred beer, the upper classes drank wine.
 The pyramidal tombs in the Valley of the Kings and the Valley of the Nobles contain wall hieroglyphs depicting the cultivation and harvesting of grapes and the production of wine.
 The Egyptians were also the first to label wine tubs closed from the negative effects of the air.

 A More Professional History of Wine and Vine Begins With the Greeks